0xdabbad00/blog/_posts/2012-07-29-setting-up-a-vpn-on-amazon-ec2-and-a-client-on-osx.md

 comp-lzo
 verb 8
 redirect gateway def1
-[/sourcecode]
+{% endhighlight %}
 Note the ifconfig line for the client and server are reversed.
 </ol>

-You can also use <http://www.sparklabs.com/viscosity/>viscosity</a> as opposed to Tunnelblick, but it costs money.
+You can also use <a href="http://www.sparklabs.com/viscosity/">viscosity</a> as opposed to Tunnelblick, but it costs money.
 However, it is free for the first 30 days and it's error messages are more helpful if you have problems.

 Everything should now be working, so go to a site that checks your IP from the OSX system and ensure it has changed.
 May also want to run tcpdump to ensure all traffic is going to the EC2 IP.